mpifr-vlbi/dbbc3/docsrc/index.rst

 ``python setup.py install --user``

 Note: This will only install the dbbc3 package.
-The standalone utilities and scripts located in the utilities subdirectory must be manually installed by the user.
+The standalone utilities and scripts located in the utilities subdirectory must be manually copied to the target location by the user.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    source/installation
    source/utilities